 Structure, transitions, phrasing, and variety

 I've often been criticized for my tough standards regarding structure, but structuring your piece well can maximize the emotional impact of your piece, which is crucial.
 I highly encourage you to offer the listener some kind of intro and outro.
-Throwing your listener into the middle of the action, especially if your piece doesn't develop much beyond that, is dangerous, as is abruptly ending your piece.
-Most of the time, pieces should probably have some kind of refrain that occurs 2-3 times throughout the piece, although certain stylistic considerations may exempt you from this standard (for example, fugues and contrapuntal pieces often have major thematic ideas woven into the texture throughout without really having a single, distinct refrain).
+Throwing your listener into the middle of the action, especially if your piece doesn't develop much beyond that, can be jarring, as is ending your piece abruptly.
+Most of the time, pieces should probably have some kind of refrain that occurs 2-3 times throughout the piece, although certain stylistic considerations may exempt you from this standard (for example, cinematic pieces often have major thematic ideas woven into the texture throughout without really having a single, distinct refrain).

 Definitely make sure your piece is structurally complete.
 A single verse and chorus probably won't get you many points in this category - you need to show me that you have the composition skills to write a full-length, well-varied track.
 I think one of the hardest things to do in music composition is to find a balance between variety and coherence.
 You need to keep your listener grounded in some core riffs, chord structure, or melodic content, but there’s a thin line between cohesive and overly repetitive for me.

 There are a ton of parameters along which you can create variety - melodic development, dynamics, energy level, texture, emotion, chord progression, etc. I particularly like to hear dynamic contrast (changes in volume levels) and phrasing (little build-ups and breakdowns that control energy level between phrases).
-Solely relying on changing the instrumentation as a means of variety is not very advanced, and can be quite jarring during transitory moments.
-Speaking of transitions, they should be really smooth.
-Extended pauses and stop-start breaks should be used sparingly.
+Solely relying on changing the instrumentation as a means of variety is not very advanced, and can create really rough transitions.
+Speaking of transitions, extended pauses and stop-start breaks should be used sparingly.

-I know this is a lot, and I’m sorry.
+I know this is a lot.
 I’m always challenging myself to be more lenient with structural components, and this is definitely the hardest category in which to earn full credit from me.

 Melody, tonality, harmony, and texture